 Leftover Turkey Recipes to Get Excited About

-Have a bunch of turkey leftovers?
-Bring them to life in a variety of new and exciting recipes, including the most delicious salads, casseroles, chilis, and more!
+Have a bunch of leftover turkey?
+Bring it to life in a variety of new and exciting recipes, including hearty fall salads, casseroles, and yes – even a breakfast hash!

 Thanksgiving is over and that storage container of perfectly carved leftover turkey is waiting to be gobbled up.
 But after a night of heavy eating, you’re probably craving something different…maybe even lighter.
 So ditch the idea of reheating your previous Thanksgiving dinner plate as is, and opt for something far more exciting.